Kochen-Specker Contextuality: Contextuality as a property of nature

-Let us start with {\bf OP}.
-In this case, it is easy to identify the basic objects, i.e., the observables, whereas an harder task is to identify contexts and compatible observables.
+We start with OP.
+In this case, it is easy to identify the basic objects, i.e., the observables, whereas a harder task is to identify contexts and compatible observables.
 The minimal requirement for a context is to be given by a joint measurement.
+In fact, a large fraction of theoretical works on contextuality simply discuss joint measurements, without entering into the details of their experimental realization; see, e.g., \citet{Abramsky:2011NJP,CSWPRL2014,AcinCMP2015}.
+If one goes the lab and perform a test of contextuality, however, different options arise.
 A possible way to perform joint measurements is simply to perform the measurements in a sequence.
-In this way, it is clear how to identify ``the same observable'' in ''different contexts'', since an observable is given by a specific set of measurement procedures (laser pulses, beam splitters, etc.).
-One just has to repeat the same procedures in different sequences.
+This is the perspective adopted in several contextuality experiments \cite{Lapkiewicz:2011NAT,Kirchmair:2009NAT,Amselem:2009PRL}, and the one we present in the following from a theoretical point of view.
+An analysis of such experiments and similar ones is presented in Sec.~\ref{ssec:experiments}.
+Other approaches that do not use sequential measurement are possible, including that of \citet{Zhan:17}, which we review in the following.